Seven ways to stop your cat from spraying

 Most cats don’t like sudden changes and they may be feeling anxious.
 Before you jump to conclusions, ask yourself these questions:

-• Have you moved recently?
+• Have you moved house recently?

 • Did you go away for a while?